-- ☐ Under the Analysis Tab, select Environments from the Geoprocessing area. - ☐ In the Environments window and in the Workspace settings, set the Current Workspace and Scratch Workspace to the Exercise_12.gdb geodatabase in your copy of the downloaded Exercise_12 folder.
+- Under the Analysis Tab, select Environments from the Geoprocessing area. - In the Environments window and in the Workspace settings, set the Current Workspace and Scratch Workspace to the Exercise_12.gdb geodatabase in your copy of the downloaded Exercise_12 folder.
 All of your outputs will now be saved to this geodatabase.

-In the Processing Extent settings, change the Extent to "Same As Layer: Counties."
-Click OK to accept these changes.
+- In the Processing Extent settings, click the Extent of a Layer option and select counties. - □ Click OK to accept these changes.

 Step 3.
+Aspatial Queries

-Aspatial Queries Inste able tial or table queries do not rely on spatial or location information. ad, they can be completed just using the information in the attribute .
-You will explore aspatial queries using the geology layer, which des bedrock geology formations for the entire state of West Virginia.
-Make sure that the geology layer is visible.
-You can make other layers not visible if you desire.
-Open the attribute table for the geology layer.
-You a are now ready to start making aspatial queries.
-Navigate to the Map Tab.
-Within the Selection area, click on Select By Attribute.
-This should open the Select Layer By Attribute Pane. vill start by finding all of the rock formations that formed during the an geologic period.
-In the Select Layer By Attribute Pane, make sure that the Layer Name or Table View is set to geology .
-Leave the Selection type set to New selection.
-Click Add Clause.
-In the new clause, set the field to "PERIOD" the operator to "is Equal to" and the Value to "Silurian."
-You can obtain "Silurian" from the drop down list.
-You don't need to type it.
+Aspatial or table queries do not rely on spatial or location information.
+Instead, they can be completed just using the information in the attribute table.
+You will explore aspatial queries using the geology layer, which provides bedrock geology formations for the entire state of West Virginia.

+- Make sure that the geology layer is visible.
+You can make other layers not visible if you would like. - Open the attribute table for the geology layer.

+You are now ready to start making aspatial queries.

+- □ Navigate to the Map Tab. - Within the Selection area, click on Select By Attributes.
+This should open the Select By Attributes Pane.

+We will start by finding all the rock formations that formed during the Silurian geologic period.

+- In the Select Layer By Attribute Pane, make sure that the Layer Name or Table View is set to geology.
+Leave the Selection type set to New selection. - In the clause, set the field to "PERIOD" the operator to "is Equal to" and the Value to "Silurian."
+You can obtain "Silurian" from the dropdown list.
+You do not need to type it.

+Select By Attributes ? ×

+Input Rows v

+Selection Type

+New selection ~

+Expression

+📔 Load  🔚 Save  🗙 Remove

+< > · SQL 🔵 资

+Where PERIOD • is equal • Silurian • ×

++ Add Clause

+Invert Where Clause

-- Click Add to add the clause to the query. - ☐ Click Run to execute the query.
+□ Click Apply to execute the query.

-Once the query executes, the features on the map that met the criteria will be selected and also the associated records in the table.
+Once the query is executed, the features on the map that met the criteria will be selected and the associated records in the table.
 The number of selected features is provided at the bottom of the map and at the bottom of the table.
 Also, if you switch the Contents Pane to List by Selection you can see the number of selected features.